oshaesam1/K-means-Clustering-using-openMp-FCAI-/README.md

 **implement the k means algorithm using the open MP function only:**
 - Number of data points is known
-- The datapoint are in 2 dimension i.e, each point is represented as (x,y) -The program output is as follow
+- The datapoint are in 2 dimension i.e, each point is represented as (x,y)

+- The program output is as follow
 Cluster 1:
 (x1,y1)
 (x2, y2)